siteofen/hugo-theme-zzo/exampleSite/content/en/_index.md

     paddingY: 0
     align: center
     title:
-      - HUGO
+      - Dao of Healing
     subtitle:
-      - The world’s fastest framework for building websites
+      - This is Dao of Healing
     titleColor:
     titleShadow: true
     titleFontSize: 44